 Did you guys see that list floating around earlier this summer of all the most toxic sunscreens?
 I did–right after I had purchased one of the top offenders–for my child.
 Ooops?

-The problem is, I know better.
+The problem is, I know better what actually toxic free living is.
 Or at least I should know better.
 I have been making many of my own soaps and skincare products since I was in grade school.
 No joke–I was crunchy before crunchy was even a thing. 🙂

 But not only had I never attempted to make my own natural sunscreen, I didn’t even know it was possible!
 After a little bit of research, I found out I could make my own, but I needed zinc oxide and I didn’t have any.